andrewjstone/concord-bft/messages/README.md

 Concord is a message driven system.
 We want a standard messaging format usable from multiple languages that also provides a canonical serialization form.
 The format must be simple, so that it can be reimplemented in multiple languages in a matter of hours or days, not weeks or months.
 The way to do this is to make the format as limited as possible.
 It is not nearly as expressible or full featured as other formats, and it isn't intended to be.
 It's the bare minimum and is only expected to be used to implement messages, not arbitrary data structures.

+# Why another message format?

+None of the others really met our goals:
+ * Protobuf doesn't have a canonical serialization format
+ * Msgpack, etc... isn't schema driven
+ * Other systems have weak cross language support and some are very complex to implement
+ * None of the systems with code generation create idiomatic types that are ergonomic to use in the given language.

 # Goals
  * Easy to understand binary format